-Competency based interviews use your past performance in specific situations as a guide to how you will perform in the workplace.
-From the questions, hiring managers get a better view of what you’re going to be like as a team member and whether you’re going to fit into both the role and the company culture.
+Competency-based interviews use your past performance in specific situations as a guide to how you will perform in the workplace.
+From the answers your provide, hiring managers get a better view of what you’re going to be like as a team member and whether you’re going to fit into both the role and the company culture.

 Preparation Is Key

-Being successful in a competency based interview is actually very difficult as you’re unlikely to know what competencies each employer is looking for or what specifics within each question they want to hear.
+Being successful in a competency-based interview is very difficult as you’re unlikely to know what competencies the employer is looking for, or what specifics within each question they want to hear.

-Your competency based interview could also just be one small part of a traditional interview or can be a separate interview.
+Your competency-based interview could also just be one small part of a traditional interview, or could be a separate interview altogether.
 What we do know if you want to be successful, you’ll need to prepare for both types of job interviews.
 Below are ten great tips to help you be successful in your next competency-based interview.

 Plan and Prepare